 - The Authority of Experience—While our personal experience with an issue doesn’t stand in place of the truth of the biblical text, “Experience verifies the truth of what the preacher says.”
 (61)

 - The Authority of Ethos—”The authority of our message must go beyond our words.
 It must also be supported by the experience of the preacher.”
 Our lives must offer living proof of the truth we tell each week; we must practice what we preach.
 (62)

 Preacher, if you intend to preach as truthfully as you can, be sure polite society will take notice.
 Yet, resolve this week to truth-tell.
 Preach whatever you want, as long as you tell the truth.
 That’s your calling.
 That’s your privilege, as a herald of the Risen King.

-Jeremy Bouma has spent a decade ministering among our postmodern culture, first in Washington D.C. and most recently as a pastor in West Michigan.
-He is the founder of THEOKLESIA—a content curator dedicated to helping the 21st century church rediscover the historic Christian faith—holds the Master of Divinity and Master of Theology from Grand Rapids Theological Seminary, and writes at www.novuslumen.net.
+Jeremy Bouma is a pastor with the Evangelical Covenant Church in West Michigan.
+He is the founder of THEOKLESIA, a content curator dedicated to helping the 21st century church rediscover the historic Christian faith; holds the Master of Divinity and Master of Theology; and writes about faith, life, and everything in between at www.jeremybouma.com.